 Figure X is a rendering of real test results.
 The very AIT test case defined above, running cross-platform and cross-application.
 Not only does AI-powered test automation work today, but it also delivers insights into the behavior of applications.
-Notice how bing takes far more steps to accomplish a search versus the Google app?
+Notice how Bing takes far more steps to accomplish a search versus the Google app?
 Notice that yahoo’s app design means that searching for something takes only two steps and bests Google’s design in user efficiency?

 Centralization of Testing